Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 | ASS2009 [16] | 31 | 211 | 9 | 1 / 31 | Bidirectional | 17404 | 32746 |
 | AWS03 [16] | 42 | 152 | 15 | 1 / 42 | Bidirectional | 12218 | 39465 |

+Note: all of these datasets are stored in the project directory and is called dynamically so no need to set up their paths.

 # Parameter Configuration of Our Experiments
 The following parameters were used: maximum iteration ($M=2000$), population size (set of potential attack paths) ($N=2000$), mutation probability ($m_p=0.2$), mutation rate ($m_r=0.2$), and weight factor ($Wf=0.001$).
 The available security budgets for the defenders were $S_1=1$, $S_2=0.75$, and $S_3=0.5$.
 We underscore that our proposed defense strategies are effective regardless of the security budget, as demonstrated in our evaluation experiments.
 For the behavioral defender, the behavioral level ($a$) was set to 0.5.
 All experiments were performed using Java language (JDK 17) on a machine equipped with an Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz (12 CPUs), and 16384MB RAM.